cathielin/cathielin/README.md

 - 👋 Hi, I’m @cathielin
-- 👀 I’m interested in web development, software development
+- 👀 I’m interested in front end web development!
-- 📫 How to reach me: cathielin@berkeley.edu / cath.ee.lin@gmail.com
+- 📫 How to reach me: cathielin@berkeley.edu

 <!---
 cathielin/cathielin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.